Virgin River Narrows Safety

 EXPECTED: Many slot canyons are expected to experience flash flooding.

-Flash floods can occur during periods when they are not expected.
-When the National Weather Service states that there is a 30 percent chance of rain, they are not stating that there is a 30 percent chance that it will rain.
+At the same time, keep in mind that flash floods can still occur during periods when they are not expected.
+When the National Weather Service states that there is a "30 percent chance of rain," they are not stating that there is a 30 percent chance that it will rain.
 They are stating that 30 percent of the forecast area will be affected by measurable precipitation.
-Continuously evaluate weather conditions.
-If bad weather threatens, avoid traveling in a slot canyon.
-Watch for these indications of a possible flash flood:
+Continuously evaluate weather conditions and watch for these indications of a possible flash flood:

 • Any deterioration in weather conditions